alexeysp11/delivery-service-csharp/docs/processes/admin/dbreplication.md

 - System initiates the data transfer process and monitors its progress
 - System verifies the data integrity and consistency between the source and target databases
 - Admin confirms the successful replication and activates the target database

+## Data

+### Objects

+- Database information model: This model could include properties such as database name, server location, and replication status.
+It could also have methods for managing database data.
+- Replication configuration model: This model could include properties such as replication method, replication frequency, and replication targets.
+It could also have methods for managing replication configurations.